49+ Awesome Raspberry Pi Projects

 In this project we will be showing you how to setup a Raspberry Pi Caddy web server.
 While Caddy is not nearly as performance friendly as NGINX on the Raspberry Pi it is packed with user friendly features and is designed to utilize modern web technologies right out of...read more

 In this tutorial we will be showing you how to setup the NGINX Web Server on your Raspberry Pi.
 It is a better alternative to Apache for the Raspberry Pi due to a few different reasons.
 Some of the reasons NGINX is better on the Raspberry Pi is that it has a much...read more

 If you’re looking for more beginner Raspberry Pi projects then be sure to check out the page on it.
-The projects are pretty easy to complete requiring very little coding and terminal interaction.
-The intermediate and advanced tutorials however will require a fair bit of programing, Linux commands and also possibly the use of GPIO pins.
+The projects are pretty easy to complete requiring minimal coding and terminal interaction.
+The intermediate and advanced tutorials, however, will need a fair bit of programming, Linux commands and also possibly the use of GPIO pins.

-If you’re looking at pimping your Pi out or just looking at buying a Pi then be sure to check out the Raspberry Pi accessories page.
-These accessories are a great way to both increase functionality and make your Pi look awesome.
+If you’re looking at pimping your Pi out or just looking at buying a Pi, then be sure to check out the Raspberry Pi accessories page.
+These accessories are a great way to both increased functionality and make your Pi look awesome.

 I also take a look at Pi kits such as the kano kit.
-This kit is great if you’re interested in getting kids into coding.
-It takes them through the steps of putting together the Pi and also how to code in Linux.
+This package is excellent if you’re interested in getting kids into coding.
+It will take them through the steps of putting together the Pi and also how to code in Linux.
 It also has plenty of interactive games that you can play through.

 I hope you enjoy all the Raspberry Pi projects on this page, be sure to check back in the future as I have many more projects on the way.